"Oh man, I wish I hadn't eaten that."

 I started seeking out more nutritious meals, namely salads.
 Everywhere I went, the salads I tried were either really bad, didn't fill me up, or the service was really slow.
 I was hungry, frustrated, and considering going back to my old ways when I decided I'd do something about it.

-[That's Chris Farley in the picture, but that's exactly how I felt.]
+[That's not me in the picture, but that's exactly how I felt.]

 I am an Eagle Scout.
 I'm proud to say this because Scouting taught me self-reliance, leadership, and morality.
 I have a ton of memories from this period of my life, but the one that stands out is when my buddies and I went to Philmont Scout Ranch in New Mexico.
 I put on a 40-pound pack and hiked through the Sangre de Cristo range of the Rocky Mountains for 100 miles on a 10-day journey.
 Philmont is a place where you leave as a boy and come back understanding that you are about to change into a man.
 A rite of passage of sorts.